Cray-HPE/docs-csm/operations/image_management/Create_UAN_Boot_Images.md

 20. Determine the correct value for the ifmap option in the `kernel_parameters` string for the type of UAN.

-    -   Use ifmap=net0:nmn0,lan0:hsn0,lan1:hsn1 if the UANs are:
+    * Use ifmap=net0:nmn0,lan0:hsn0,lan1:hsn1 if the UANs are:
-        -   Either HPE DL325 or DL385 nodes that have a single OCP PCIe card installed.
+      * Either HPE DL325 or DL385 nodes that have a single OCP PCIe card installed.
-        -   Gigabyte nodes that do not have additional PCIe network cards installed other than the built-in LOM ports.
+      * Gigabyte nodes that do not have additional PCIe network cards installed other than the built-in LOM ports.
-    -   Use ifmap=net2:nmn0,lan0:hsn0,lan1:hsn1 if the UANs are:
+    * Use ifmap=net2:nmn0,lan0:hsn0,lan1:hsn1 if the UANs are:
-        -   Either HPE DL325 or DL385 nodes which have a second OCP PCIe card installed, regardless if it is being used or not.
+      * Either HPE DL325 or DL385 nodes which have a second OCP PCIe card installed, regardless if it is being used or not.
-        -   Gigabyte nodes that have a PCIe network card installed in addition to the built-in LOM ports, regardless if it is being used or not.
+      * Gigabyte nodes that have a PCIe network card installed in addition to the built-in LOM ports, regardless if it is being used or not.

 21. Construct a JSON BOS boot session template for the UAN.

     1. Populate the template with the following information:

-        -   The value of the ifmap option for the `kernel_parameters` string that was determined in the previous step.
+        * The value of the ifmap option for the `kernel_parameters` string that was determined in the previous step.
-        -   The component names (xnames) of Application nodes from Step 18
+        * The component names (xnames) of Application nodes from step 18.
-        -   The customized image ID from Step 17 for
+        * The customized image ID from step 17.
-        -   The CFS configuration session name from Step 17
+        * The CFS configuration session name from step 17.

-    2. Verify that the session template matches the format and structure in the following example:
+    1. Verify that the session template matches the format and structure in the following example:

         ```bash
         {